githubtraining/react-course/responses/bad-function.md

-Looks you did not create an `addStudent` function with the parameter: `studentName`.
+Looks like you did not create an `addStudent` function with the parameter: `studentName`.

 Try again!